seanwitdacodes/Chop-Wars/README.md

 # 🍴 Chop Wars

-**Chop Wars** is a Unity game set in Ghana where your mission is simple:
+**Chop Wars** is a Unity game where your mission is simple:
 👉🏾 **Eat smart.
 Stay alive.
 Win the war against unhealthy foods.**

-The player must dodge unhealthy foods (which reduce health points) while catching healthy foods (which restore health and help you thrive).
+The player must dodge unhealthy foods (which reduce health points) while catching healthy foods (which restore health and keep you moving).

 ---

 ## 🎮 Gameplay

 - **Player Control**: Move left and right to guide your character.
-- **Avoid Unhealthy Foods**: Junk food will slow you down, make you bigger, and remove health points.
+- **Avoid Unhealthy Foods**: Junk food makes you slower, bigger, and removes health points.
-- **Collect Healthy Foods**: Fresh Ghanaian fruits and local healthy foods give you extra health points and speed.
+- **Collect Healthy Foods**: Fruits, vegetables, and other nutritious foods from around the world give you extra health points and speed.
-- **Survive & Score**: Your score increases the longer you survive, but beware—too many unhealthy bites and it’s game over.
+- **Survive & Score**: Your score increases the longer you survive.
+Once your health hits zero—it’s game over.

 ---

 ## 🌍 Theme

-- Based in **Ghana**, inspired by local food culture.
+- Showcases **foods from around the world** 🌎
-- Promotes **healthy eating habits** in a fun, engaging way.
+- Highlights the importance of healthy eating in a fun, fast-paced way
-- Characters, foods, and art style reflect Ghanaian culture with a playful, cartoony twist.
+- Bright, cartoony art style that appeals to all ages

 ---